 Unless they are very determined, the birds just give up and find an easier perch.

-I followed up a customer recently, about 6 months after I installed the antennas.
+I followed up with a customer recently, about 6 months after I installed the antennas.

 “Total success, no more birds on our antenna, all gone next door!”—was their hilarious response!